ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 To deploy a flexible and customizable VMware® virtualized platform that best fits your workload needs, order a VMware vCenter Server® instance.

 You can also add services, such as [Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr) for disaster recovery.
-For more information about the available services, see [Available services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-available-services).
+For more information about the available services, see [Available services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-available-services).

-Add-on services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T instances.
+Add-on services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T™ instances.
 {:important}

 ## Requirements for vCenter Server instances